 How to Get a Stamp Duty Land Tax Refund?

 Picture this: Jane had just purchased her dream home, but the hefty stamp duty land tax payment left a significant dent in her savings.
 Later, she discovered that she qualified for a stamp duty land tax refund and successfully reclaimed the money.
+If an error was made in the SDLT calculation, such as failing to claim Multiple Dwellings Relief (MDR), overpaid stamp duty can also be reclaimed.
 As it turns out, many people like Jane may be eligible for a stamp duty land tax refund but are unaware of the process.
 In this blog post, we will demystify the world of stamp duty land tax, its rates, exemptions, and reliefs, as well as the refund process.

 • Understand Stamp Duty Land Tax (SDLT) and its varying rates depending on the type of property.